 Emergency Medical Staff

 - See Peter Broxholme for any first aid requirements, or if a rider seems to be injured on the track, or any major concerns.
-If I am unavailable, there is safety equipment in this plastic box in the van (show them), including a card of instruction.
+If he is unavailable, there is safety equipment under the back seat of Broxy’s van.

 - If another rider has an accident your first priority is to make sure other riders will not hit the injured rider or their bike.